-A. Check your motives daily.
+1. Check your motives daily.
 Why do you want your kids to be so successful?
 What is your definition of success?
 Is your child an extension of you, or do you you see them as God's workmanship created in Christ Jesus to do good works?

-Desire your child's relationship with Jesus to be the priority, not you.
+2. Desire your child's relationship with Jesus to be the priority, not you.
 When Jesus is the priority relationship, it changes everything.
 My child is no longer about me or what I want for them.
 I get to spend my days discovering along with them the good works they are to do.

-Allow room for loss, hurt, pain and conflict.
+3. Allow room for loss, hurt, pain and conflict.
 Don't bubble wrap and helmet your kids for everything.
 Be most concerned about their character, not comfort.
 Our character is developed through difficulty.
 Take a step back from the playground and allow your child to develop those critically important life negotiation skills without interference from a helicopter parent.

-A 4th tip for good measure and fun: Take a break from Facebook.
+4. Take a break from Facebook.
 Constantly updating your status with the accomplishments and attributes of your children, is exhausting for you and your friends.